Hirriririir/Rapid-automatic-fat-quantification-for-thigh-muscle-degeneration/README.md

-# Rapid automatic fat quantification for thigh muscle degeneration
+# Rapid automatic fat quantification in thigh muscle dystrophy for muscular dystrophies [Huashan Neuromuscular Group]

 > The toolkit was developed for rapidly auto-calculating fat quantification for thigh muscle degeneration in muscular dystrophy patients.

-This project takes advantage of [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) (a self-adapting framework for U-Net-based medical image segmentation) and [MONAI](https://monai.io/) (a PyTorch-based framework for deep learning in healthcare imaging), and has trained from quantitative MRIs (IDEAL) of 33 muscular dystrophy patients and 17 healthy controls.
+This project takes advantage of [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) (a self-adapting framework for U-Net-based medical image segmentation) and [MONAI](https://monai.io/) (a PyTorch-based framework for deep learning in healthcare imaging) to build the model.
+The training dataset included quantitative MRIs (IDEAL) from 33 muscular dystrophy patients and 17 healthy controls.

 ## 1. Download the whole repository to local